lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Then, we close it.

-After that, we make sure the order is not placed.
+After that, we make sure that no order is placed.

 It confirms the fact that it’s been successfully cancelled.